-With a last name that nods to her love of music and the outdoors, Sadie Bass is set to make a name for herself in Nashville.
+With a last name that nods to her love of music and the outdoors, Sadie Bass, the bass master, is set to make a name for herself in Nashville.

 Name: Sadie Bass

 Question 1: You grew up in Michigan.
 Tell me about your childhood, when you started hunting and fishing, and who got you started?

 Sadie Bass: I grew up in a small town on the outskirts of Lansing.
 I graduated high school with 60 kids.
 I was very into sports as a kid, and I had good grades.
 I started off in the outdoors pretty young fishing with my dad and going in the blind with him.
 I would shoot with him, and then I got my own bow.
 I was the son my dad never had.

 Question 2: When did you start singing and writing songs?
 What was the first song you ever wrote?